cortex-lab/phy/docs/visualization.md

 The similarity view is very similar to the cluster view.
 It has an additional column: the **similarity**.
 It represents the similarity to clusters selected in the cluster view.
 As such, its contents change every time the cluster selection changes in the cluster view.
 By default, clusters in the similarity view are sorted by decreasing similarity.

-The similarity score is obtained from the `similar_templates.npy` file, which is computed by the spike sorting algorithm (e.g. KiloSort).
+The Template GUI obtains the default score from `similar_templates.npy`, which is computed by the spike sorter.
+Its exact behavior for merged clusters, interpretation, candidate limit, and customization are described in [Cluster similarity](similarity.md).

 ## Graphical views